Model Context Protocol (MCP) Quick Start Guide

 })

-# Return the above result to DeepSeek for generating the final result
+# Return the above results back to deepseek to produce the final result

 response = self.client.chat.completions.create(